 How does Rosahl work?

-ROSAHL is a unique dehumidifier that works using a solid state polymer electrolyte (SPE) to remove moisture from the air in enclosures by electrolysis when a 3V dc voltage is applied.
+Rosahl is a unique active dehumidifier that works using a solid state polymer electrolyte (SPE).
+It removes moisture from the air in enclosures by electrolysis when a small voltage is applied.
 It provides clean moisture extraction and low cost, maintenance free performance.
 The process involves venting the unwanted moisture to the outside through a cut-out in the side of the enclosure.

 Rosahl has no moving parts, making it economical to run, silent, and vibration free.
-As no liquid water is involved in the process, it is maintenance-free making it suitable for use in remote locations or where servicing is expensive or otherwise difficult.
-The membrane has a long operating life and has been tested to work from -10 to +50C
+As no liquid water is involved in the process, it is maintenance-free.
+This makes it suitable for use in remote locations or where servicing is expensive or otherwise difficult.
+The membrane has a long operating life and an operating temperature range from -10 to +50C.